aicsuva/national_initiative_for_cybersecurity_classroom_exercises/README.md

-# National Initiative For Cybersecurity Classroom Exercises (NICCE)
+# National Initiative for Cybersecurity Classroom Exercises (NICCE)

 We are a group of U.S. based professors aiming to enhance the skills of undergraduates interested in cybersecurity.